radrow/blockchain-toy/README.md

 # blockchain

+Simple client-server blockchain implementation in Haskell.
+Features transaction signaturing, block validation, proof-of-work, reward management and wallet control.
+Uses [hactors](http://hackage.haskell.org/package/hactors-0.0.3.1) library for concurrent programming, [RSA](http://hackage.haskell.org/package/RSA-2.3.1) for security and [hashable-generics](https://hackage.haskell.org/package/hashable-generics-1.1.3) for generic hashing functions.

 ## Setup

 First of all you will need to install `stack` tool.
-Do it using your favourite package manager.
+You may do it using your favourite package manager or by running `curl -sSL https://get.haskellstack.org/ | sh` (bad habit tho).

-Then `cd` into project dir and run
+Next, `cd` into project dir and run
 ```
 stack build
 ```